leonw774/efficient-mtri-music-gen/README.md

-# Efficient MTRI Music Generation
+# Efficient Generation of Symbolic Multi-Track Repeatable-Instrument Music

 **Table of Contents**